 Connect 16 VAC from system transformer to terminals T1 and T2 on system controller terminal block.
 This transformer must not be used to power any other devices such as the door strike.
 The display should now be illuminated and the message DIAL CODE NUMBER will appear.

-For communications, terminals R and T from the lobby unit connect to terminals R and T on the Main Controller in the telephone room (polarity is not important).
+For communications, terminals R and T from the lobby unit connect to the Main Controller (6000CC) terminals marked 'lby' in the telephone room (polarity is not important).

 3.2 Telephone Room Equipment